10 Healthcare Podcasts You Need to Listen to

 The next time you go for a run or a workout at the gym, give a listen to the Healthcare Policy Podcast, which is produced by David Introcaso.
 It gives insights from healthcare experts on current health policy issues.

-You’ll hear professionals weighing in on subjects ranging from the Affordable Care Act, the status of Medicare and Medicaid, and reforms in healthcare delivery from the private sector, for example.
+You’ll hear professionals weighing in on subjects ranging from the climate crisis and how it affects human health, to federal healthcare policy debates to exploring epidemiology issues in the prison system, which are particularly salient given the global pandemic.
 If you have a keen interest in public health issues, this is a resource you’ll want to start using.

 Once each week, the Medtech Talk podcast features a riveting conversation with the movers and shakers in the healthcare community.
 If you want to stay current on what innovators and innovations will be transforming how we deliver healthcare, this is a podcast that you’ll want to subscribe to.

-Topics include robotic assistants for surgeons, updates on industry trends, and analysis of what medical technology CEOs are focusing their attention on.
+Topics include venture investing in the world after COVID, eliminating diabetic foot ulcers, and solving issues with incontinence.
+Listeners also enjoy updates on robotic assistants for surgeons, details about industry trends, and analyses of what medical technology CEOs are focusing their attention on.

 The result of these attacks can mean loss of privacy (against HIPAA regulations that you must follow), as well as the potential for identity theft.
 The hackers might even be able to drain your patients’ bank accounts.
 To that end, the Healthcare Information Security podcast can help you avoid costly lawsuits from patients whose data you left unsecured.